fetzsav/dice/README.md

 Buildable and usable CLI app out of the box as is.
 Build... run... you got it.
 Works best with square images...
 2048x2048+ ideally.
 Reccomended 16 or 32 dice.
 Has support for custom output sizes.
 Fills blank areas with background dice and centers image without distorting.
-## Image to Mapped Dice "ASCII" Art

-A CLI app that transforms any image into a unique representation using dice faces as "ASCII" art.
-The app analyzes the grayscale intensity of each pixel in the image and maps it to a corresponding dice face (1-6).
-Resulting in a dice-based representation of the image.

-Usable in it's current state.
-Potential to release on Linux repos in the future.

-- Core logic is built around square images, although have began to veer towards supporting a more dynamic range of input (and output) images.
-- Needs alot of code cleanup and orginization
-- Possibility to add to Linux repos later.

 *Copyright Fetzer - copyright@fetz.dev*